Spa & WellnessSpa & Wellness

 CASTLE OF NOCETO

-Better known as “La Rocca” (“The Fortress”), after being destroyed several times it was rebuilt during the 14th century by counts Sanvitale and then in the middle of the 15th century by Pier Maria Rossi, who gave it its current form.
+Better known as “La Rocca” (“The Fortress”), the Castle of Noceto was rebuilt (after being destroyed several times) during the 14th century by counts Sanvitale and then in the middle of the 15th century by Pier Maria Rossi, who gave it its current form.

 For centuries, the rulers of Noceto – the Sanvitale family – used it as the administrative centre of the town.
 This is why it includes a courthouse, a dungeon, the podestà’s residence and the militia’s.